 Kirk Cameron has a new movie coming out, and he's determined to let you know about it, no matter what anyone says.
 Though it turns out not that many folks were trying to stop him.

 The publicity campaign for Cameron's latest film project "Unstoppable" ran into an unexpected snag — YouTube removed the film's trailer.
 The popular video site claimed that the preview violated their policies against "spam, scams, and commercially deceptive content."
-Facebook similarly declined to allow links to the movie's website.
+Facebook also initially declined to allow links to the movie's website — and for similar reasons.

 Since his "Growing Pains" days, Cameron has become an outspoken Christian activist, appearing in a number of faith-based films that have won a loyal audience.
 In 2008's "Fireproof," Cameron plays a firefighter struggling to save his marriage.
 That film earned more than $33 million at the box office in the United States alone, on a budget of roughly $500,000.

 But "Unstoppable" finds Cameron taking on heavier themes.
 Cameron begins the trailer by looking into the camera and asking the question, "Why does God let bad things happen to good people?"
 The preview promises a powerful study of faith against long odds, with Cameron declaring, "I came out the other end of this meat grinder with my faith stronger than ever before."

 Watch 'Unstoppable' Trailer:

 It's unclear why exactly YouTube took down Cameron's video.
 But Facebook's official statement on the matter may offer some clues.
 Facebook similarly blocked all links to the movie's website, but the company cited technical difficulties as the culprit — and not philosophical opposition as some may have assumed.